zsup/jQuery-Knob/README.md

 * 'cancel' : triggered on [esc] keydown

+* 'clicked' : executed on release when the value hasn't changed (just a click)

 The scope (this) of each hook function is the current Knob instance (refer to the demo code).

 Example